Serenity High School

-Serenity High School is the oldest substance-abuse recovery public high school in Texas.
-It was founded in 1999 as a partnership between the McKinney Independent School District and the Avenues Counseling Center in McKinney, Texas, and serves several school districts in and around Collin County, Texas.
+Serenity High is the oldest substance-abuse recovery public high school in Texas.
+It is located in McKinney North High School It was founded in 1999 as a partnership between the McKinney Independent School District and the Avenues Counseling Center in McKinney, Texas, and serves several school districts in and around Collin County, Texas.
 As of November 2008, it has served over 150 graduates from over 25 high schools.
+In 2017, Secondary School moved in McKinney North High School.

 The school was rated Academically Acceptable in the 2009 TEA accountability rating.

 Academics

 Serenity High offers traditional instruction, self-paced studies, online instruction, and dual-credit instruction in conjunction with Collin College.
 It has a student-teacher ratio of 10 to 1.

 Funding

 Serenity High School is funded through the McKinney ISD, state funding, and private fundraising.
 Out-of-district students pay tuition or have their local school districts pay tuition on their behalf.

 In 2002 and 2003, the school district considered closing the school due to costs.
 Private funds kept it open.

 In the fall of 2003, the school received a $160,000 grant from the Texas Education Agency.

 As of November 2008, private fundraising efforts included an annual golf tournament.